lucasnbsb/Data-Structures-and-Algorithms/README.md

     - iterate once creating the copy without the rando
     - make a reference with a hashmap from the old to the new
     - traverse the old again linking the random with the adress
+### 150. Evaluate Reverse Polish Notation
+    - nasty type conversions in the division case
+    - otherwise its polish notation, just stack it up and
+    - mind the order of the operators
 ### 198. House Robber
     - A pretty fundamental problem in learning DP
     - Always the same approach, identify the recursive relationship, simplify into what is actualy needed to calculate the next position.